Connection between net promoter score and golf club membership retention

 • Size of their networks.

-• Did they actually become a customer? + what is their value of new customers from referrals? + how profitable are they?
+• Did they actually become a customer? + what is the value of new customers from referrals? + How profitable are they?

 Sharing experience